j842-deprecated/old-install2/README.md

     dr configure DIRECTORY
 ```

-Install a container supporting dr from DockerHub:
+Install a container from DockerHub that supports dr:
 ```
     dr install CONTAINERNAME SERVICENAME
 ```